The Way Forward Book Review

 The Way Forward Book Review: Check Yourself

 Even if you never read this book.
-You should, but even if you don’t, do take the time to look at these 5 words and examine how they fit into your life.
+You should, but even if you don’t, do take the time to look at these 5 lessons and examine how they fit into your life.

 - Are you preparing everyday to meet life’s challenges and opportunities?